Last updated: July 6, 2021

 - People age 16+ with disabilities who are receiving Supplemental Security Income (SSI) or Social Security Disability Insurance(SSDI) benefits; Maryland Medicaid Employed Individuals with Disabilities (EID) incentives; Maryland Medicaid Rare and Expensive Case Management (REM) services; Temporary Disability Assistance Program (TDAP) benefits; or long-term services and supports through the State of Maryland’s Medicaid waiver and state plan.

 - Essential workers in critical industries, including construction workers, food services, utilities, energy, waste and wastewater, transportation, legal and financial services, media, IT/communications and other infrastructure

 - Age 16 and older.
 On May 12, age 12 and older was added for the Pfizer vaccine.

 These phases are based on considerations for the ethical allocation of vaccines by the Advisory Committee on Immunization Practices (ACIP) which is a part of the CDC.
 The two goals are to prevent illness and death in individuals and preserve social functioning.
 They applied three ethical principles – maximize benefits and minimize harms; promote justice; mitigate health inequities – to create the prioritization list.

-Why are there changes to the priority list?
+Why were there changes to the priority list?

 On January 5, Governor Larry Hogan and the Maryland Department of Health (MDH) provided additional guidance and detail on the prioritization schedule based on CDC guidance.
 The numbering of the phases changed and some of the previous categories were broken down into smaller categories.
-Anne Arundel County is updating our prioritization schedule to reflect MDH guidance and stay consistent with the state.
+Anne Arundel County updated its prioritization schedule to reflect MDH guidance and stay consistent with the state.